vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 ![Vega Tool for liquidity commitment](/img/tutorials/vegatools-liquidity-commitment.png)

 ## What can go wrong when providing liquidity?
+[WIP]
+If you don't actively manage your liquidity commitment shapes ... market movements could mean that the limit orders created from your commitment...

 If you run out of margin to maintain your position, Vega will use some of your bond to cover the margin requirements.
 You will get charged a fee when this happens and it reduces the amount of liquidity you have as your bond amount will be smaller.

 ## Resources